ClaireGMIT/Fundamentals-of-data-analysis-Assessment/README.md

 Review of current status of project in conjunction with the feed back from Lecturer to identify any gaps.
 Provided further explanation of the Tips dataset including references.

 ### 6. Commit 24th November
 Worked again on the program.
 Had a problem with order of cells but used the internet (stackoverflow.com) to resolve issue (ie go to CELL then click RUN ALL).
+Worked at inserting image via the edit function in the toolbar.